Learning analytics: A key talking point this year

 This year’s conference demonstrated that the need to implement learning analytics and start measuring the impact of learning is still imperative for L&D. This is not just a startup process, it’s a mature journey that requires today’s L&D professionals to keep their eye firmly on business goals.

-We’ve just launched our three-step program for practical, effective learning measurement, find out more here.
+We’ve just launched our three-step program for practical, effective learning measurement.
+Get in touch to find out more.